Majority of Americans think COVID-19 situation is getting worse: Gallup - NewsBreak

 According to the January Gallup poll, 58% of respondents said they felt the pandemic was getting a little or a lot worse, while just 20% said they felt the pandemic was improving and 22% said they thought the situation has stayed the same.

 The level of pessimism surrounding the pandemic saw a sharp increase from when the poll was conducted in October when 18% said they felt it was getting worse and 51% said it was getting better.
-However, the rapid spread of the highly-transmissible omicron variant has caused many to feel a sense of hopelessness in the face of a third year in the pandemic.“It’s so disheartening,” Mistreatment of nurses around the Ozarks on the rise
+However, the rapid spread of the highly-transmissible omicron variant has caused many to feel a sense of hopelessness in the face of a third year in the pandemic.CDC study shows prior COVID-19 infection and vaccines protected against delta variant

 Gallup observed a corresponding change in behaviors as people’s thoughts on the pandemic worsened.
 More people said they were practicing social distancing behaviors and fewer people said they were eating out at restaurants.